brainstormforce/custom-fonts/readme.txt

 == Changelog ==

 = 1.2.3 =
-- Improvement: Non-personal usage multiple admin notice compatibility.
+- Fix: Fixed compatibility with other plugins with respect to the admin notice.

 = 1.2.2 =